proxna/BlogRa/assets/bootstrap-5.0.0/site/content/docs/5.0/content/tables.md

 ## Customizing in Sass

 - The factor variables (`$table-striped-bg-factor`, `$table-active-bg-factor` & `$table-hover-bg-factor`) are used to determine the contrast in table variants.
-- Apart from the light & dark table variants, theme colors are lightened by the `$table-bg-level` variable.
+- Apart from the light & main table variants, theme colors are lightened by the `$table-bg-level` variable.

 {{< scss-docs name="table-variables" file="scss/_variables.scss" >}}